Resources for Agencies

 Affordable Care Act – Tax Penalty Information

-Beginning January 1, 2019 there will no longer be a penalty for not having health insurance.
-Prior to 2019, most individuals in the United States are required to have health insurance or be subject to a fee or penalty.
-The fee is based on your annual income.
-There are some circumstances where you are exempt from purchasing health insurance and therefore would not be subject to a fee.
-These include:
+Beginning January 1, 2019 there is no longer a penalty for not having health insurance.
+Prior to 2019, most individuals in the United States were required to have health insurance or be subject to a fee or penalty.